noahbliss/Viper4Linux/README.md

 I leverage pulseaudio and null sinks to do my work.
 Pulseaudio is somewhat... delicate.
 If you switch outputs after starting Viper, things may break. running `viper restart` should resolve this and I hope to code in contingencies in the future.

 # Final Notes
 I am not a great developer, just tossing this out there and if someone finds it useful, I will be happy.
 If you have improvements, please submit a DETAILED pull request.
 Everyone benefits from shared expertise.
 Thanks!

+# Uninstallation
+(I always hate it when devs don't include this)
+To uninstall, remove the following files:

+    sudo rm $yourgstreamerlibpath/libgstviperfx.so
+    sudo rm /lib/libviperfx.so
+    sudo rm $(command -v viper)
+    rm -rf ~/.config/viper4linux

+Peace!